Ken Pounds: Awards and honours

 Pounds was elected a Fellow of the Royal Society in 1981, and appointed a CBE in 1984.
 He holds five honorary doctorates, including the rare distinction of an honorary degree from his own institution, the University of Leicester, in 2005.
 The asteroid 4281 Pounds, discovered by Edward Bowell in 1985, was named in his honour.
 The official naming citation was published by the Minor Planet Center on 4 October 1990 (M.P.C.
 17030).
 In 2010, the National Portrait Gallery, London purchased a portrait of Pounds by the photographer Max Alexander for its permanent collection.

+Personal life

+His 42 year old wife Margaret was murdered by a 25 year old intruder on Monday 10 May 1976, in Ribble Avenue in Oadby.

+Chef Peter Dunn, of Westleigh Road, Leicester, was sentenced to life on Friday 29 October 1976 at Northampton Court.
+Dunn had lied his way throughout the trial.